Saturday 31st March 1934

-It was the woman from the car several weeks earlier.
-Dottie and her mother had seen him get into the car with her, had seen her lean over and kiss him.
+It was the woman from the car two weeks earlier.
+Dottie and her mother had seen him get into the car with her, had seen her lean over and really kiss him.
 The woman halted in the doorway.
 A blonde.
 Big blue eyes, lots of glittery eyeshadow and deep red lipstick.
 Petite but curvy.
 Very curvy.
 She glanced from William to Dottie and back again, her perfect eyebrows raised in dainty enquiry.

 William crossed the room to her side and kissed her full on the lips before helping her out of her fur coat.
 ‘I’ve just made a pot of tea,’ he said.